adityaketkar/circle-packing-personal-homepage/README.md

 Want to have strong online presence without spending months coding up a website?

-This project is a free, fast and customizable webpage template, made to deploy within 10 minutes!
+This project is a FREE, EASY and CUSTOMIZABLE webpage template, made to deploy within 10 minutes  with **NO CODING REQUIRED**!

-Use this webpage to quickly deploy your personal artistic website with no coding required.

-Of course, no software is perfect.
-Let me know your suggestions and feature requests here.
-You may also suggest changes by forking this repo and creating a pull request or opening an issue :)

 ### Built With
 * [Gatsby](https://gatsbyjs.org/)